-Sick leave is a benefit granted to regular employees who are probationary or permanent.
-Sick leave shall in all instances be granted subject to the following terms:
+Sick leave is a benefit granted to regular employees who are probationary or for cause.
+Sick leave shall be granted subject to the following terms:

-- (a) An employee shall accrue sick leave at the rate of one and one quarter (1-1/4) working days per month. - (b) An appointing authority shall approve sick leave only after ascertaining that the absence was due to illness or unfitness for work for medical reasons, and a doctor's certificate may be required.

-- (c) An employee hired or rehired on or after July 1, 2010 shall accrue sick leave at the rate of one and one quarter (1-1/4) working days per month with a maximum sick leave accrual of 500 hours.
+- (a) An employee shall accrue sick leave at the rate of one and one quarter (1-1/4) working days per month. - (b) An appointing authority shall approve sick leave only after ascertaining that the absence was due to illness or unfitness for work for medical reasons, and a doctor's certificate may be required. - (c) An employee hired or rehired on or after July 1, 2010 shall have a maximum sick leave accrual of 500 hours.